Maximum sampled conditional likelihood for informative subsampling: Generalized linear models

-Note that when we use the constrain that $\bbeta_K=\0$, we only need to solve the first $(K-1)d$ components of (\ref{eq:14}) and the last $d$ equations are automatically satisfied.
+Note that $\tilde{g}_{i,k}$'s do not contain $\bbeta$; they depend only on the sample data and the pilot $\tbeta_{\plt}$.
+Thus, solving (\ref{eq:14}) is as easy as solving the score function without correction.
+When we use the constrain that $\bbeta_K=\0$, we only need to solve the first $(K-1)d$ components of (\ref{eq:14}) and the last $d$ equations are automatically satisfied.
 For the case of $K=2$, the first $d$ equations are the same as the last $d$ equations.
 In this special case, $\tilde{g}_{i,k}=-\x_i\tp\tbeta_{\plt}$, and the score equation in (\ref{eq:14}) reduce to that in (\ref{eq:13}).

-Note that $\tilde{g}_{i,k}$'s do not contain $\bbeta$; they depend only on the sample data and the pilot $\tbeta_{\plt}$.
-Thus, solving (\ref{eq:14}) is as easy as solving the score function without correction.

 The asymptotic variance-covariance matrix (multiplied by $n$) for the MSCLE of $\bbeta_{-K}$ with data taken according to (\ref{eq:15}) is